jl33-ai/jl33-ai.github.io/source/_posts/the-next-interface.md

 There's a new consumer on the block: the **[AI agent](https://zapier.com/blog/ai-agent/)**.

-All content we create will eventually be read by an agent.
-We must redesign with this in mind.
+Why?
+All content we create will eventually be read by an agent — whether this be an LLM or other AI.

 [Hypermedia](https://en.wikipedia.org/wiki/Hypermedia) was at first _computer-readable_, then _human-readable_, and then _web-scraper-readable_.
 Now it must be _agent-readable_.

+I am proposing two things:
+- **Agent-Application Interface (AAI)**: the interface between agents and software.⁑
-I propose **_AgentWare_** — applications built from the ground-up for agents as the end-user.
+- **_AgentWare_**: software that implements **AAI**, built from the ground-up for agents as the end-user.

-**_AgentWare_** will have underlying data structures that can be easily read by agents, and written to if needed.
+**_AgentWare_** will have underlying data structures that can be easily read by agents, and written to if needed.⁂

 Because the way humans and agents "read" is quite similar, **_AgentWare_** will be backwards-compatible with existing software for a while, and therefore maintain good "user-interface" for human beings.